-Snakes are also important to many religions and ancient cultures, who viewed them as both terrifying, destructive forces and deities that bestowed blessings.
+Snakes are also crucial to many religions and ancient cultures, who viewed them as both terrifying, destructive forces and deities that bestowed blessings.
 Ancient snakes were, after all, what modern tales of dragons are based on!

 Cobras are seen as deadly, but they have historically been associated with deep spirituality and royalty.

 Ancient Egyptians saw them as magical creatures full of wisdom, often using cobra imagery in the Pharoah’s crown.
 They even had a Cobra Goddess named Wadjet!
 She was a protective force whose presence indicated the king’s reign over all of Egypt.